ibm-js/deliteful/docs/list/List.md

 Its custom element tag is `d-list`.

-By default, the widget creates its own local observable memory store, accessible as the `store` property, but any valid `dstore/Store` implementation can be used instead.
+By default, the widget creates a trackable memory store, accessible as the `store` property, but any valid `dstore/Store` implementation can be used instead.

 Items rendererd by the list are standard javascript object.
 The list delegates the rendering of its items to an _item renderer_ widget.